How to Help Your Marriage Last

 Sometimes our relationships get to a place where we could use a little help.
 We need a third party to provide a different perspective.
 Or get us out of a relational pattern that isn’t working anymore.

-For these situations, marriage counseling can be great!
+For these situations, marriage counseling and couples therapy in Portland, Lake Oswego, or Tualatin can be great!

 Participating in marriage counseling can have enormous benefits for a relationship.
 And the use of online counseling provides a greater amount of flexibility.
 This can be helpful in cases where the babysitter bails or your work schedules are tight.

-If you like the idea of making communication a strength in your relationship or being able to understand each other a little better, marriage counseling may be exactly what you are looking for.
+If you like the idea of making communication a strength in your relationship or being able to understand each other a little better, marriage counseling and couples therapy in Oregon may be exactly what you are looking for.

 Jason Wilkinson is a marriage counselor at Wellspace Counseling.
 Wellspace Counseling serves individuals and couples in Tualatin, Lake Oswego, and Portland, Oregon.
-Jason is also able to provide marriage counseling services to couples throughout Oregon through the use of online counseling.
+Jason is also able to provide marriage counseling services to couples, anxiety treatment, therapy for professionals, and Christian counseling throughout Oregon through the use of online therapy.